-The Audit Committee has adopted procedures for receiving and handling complaints from employees and third parties regarding conduct, events or other factual matters with respect to Qorvo or our officers, directors or employees concerning suspected misconduct related to accounting, internal accounting controls or auditing matters, or suspected violations of law or other Company policies, including procedures for confidential, anonymous reports of concerns regarding the foregoing matters.
+The Audit Committee has adopted procedures for receiving and handling complaints from employees and third parties regarding conduct, events or other factual matters with respect to Oorvo or our officers, directors or employees concerning suspected misconduct related to accounting, internal accounting controls or auditing matters, or suspected violations of law or other Company policies, including procedures for confidential, anonymous reports of concerns regarding the foregoing matters.
 Employees may report their concerns to their supervisor or, in cases where it might be inappropriate or uncomfortable for an employee to discuss a concern with his or her supervisor, or if the supervisor does not address the issue to the employee's satisfaction, employees may report their concerns by contacting Jeffrey C. Howland, our Compliance Officer, at 7628 Thorndike Road, Greensboro, North Carolina 27409-9421, or by e-mail or telephone.
 Alternatively, employees may discuss their concerns with our Chief Human Resources Officer or any other Company officer.
-Third parties may report concerns by contacting our Compliance Officer.
-If the Compliance Officer is the subject of the concern or the employee or third party otherwise believes that the Compliance Officer has not given or will not give proper attention to his or her concerns, the employee or third party may report his or her concerns directly to the Chair of the Audit Committee.
-An employee or third party also may forward concerns on a confidential and/or anonymous basis to the Compliance Officer by calling Qorvo's toll-free Ethics and Compliance hotline, which is operated by a third-party agency to ensure confidentiality, or by delivering a written statement setting forth his or her concerns in a sealed envelope addressed to the Chair of the Audit Committee only."
-Employees may also raise concerns via Qorvo's Ethics and Compliance website, or if the concern is a U.S. government contracting compliance issue, an employee may raise his or her concern to the Department of D the review of all other complaints.
+Third parties may report concerns by contacting our Compliance Officer, If the Compliance Officer is the subject of the concern or the employee or third party otherwise believes that the Compliance Officer has not given or will not give proper attention to his or her concerns, the employee or third party may report his or her concerns directly to the Chair of the Audit Committee.
+An employee or third party also may forward concerns on a confidential and/or anonymous basis to the Compliance Officer by calling Qorvo's toll-free Ethics and Compliance hotline, which is operated by a third-party agency to ensure confidentiality, or by delivering a written statement setting forth his or her concerns in a sealed envelope addressed to the Chair of the Audit Committee labeled "Confidential: To be opened by the Chair of the Audit Committee only."
+Employees may also raise concerns via Qorvo's Ethics and Compliance website, or if the concern is a U.S. government contracting compliance issue, an employee may raise his or her concern to the Department of Defense fraud hotline.

+Upon receipt of a complaint relating to the matters set forth above, supervisors will promptly notify the Compliance Officer and the Compliance Officer (or Chair of the Audit Committee, as the case may be) will promptly notify the Audit Committee.
+The Audit Committee will oversee the review of any such complaint relating to accounting matters, and the Compliance Officer will oversee the review of all other complaints.
 The Audit Committee, the Compliance Officer, and anyone investigating any complaint at the direction of the Audit Committee or the Compliance Officer will maintain the confidentiality of such complaint to the fullest extent possible, consistent with the need to conduct an adequate investigation.
 Prompt and appropriate corrective action will be taken when and as warranted in the judgment of the Audit Committee or the Compliance Officer, as appropriate.
 The Compliance Officer and the Chair of the Audit Committee will maintain a log or other record of all complaints received by them, tracking their receipt, investigation and resolution.
 The Audit Committee will determine the extent to which it is appropriate to advise the Board from time to time concerning the receipt, investigation or disposition of any complaint received by the Audit Committee.
 The Compliance Officer and the Chair of the Audit Committee will maintain copies of complaints and their log or other record for a reasonable time but in no event for less than five years.